alvarocarvajald/hackweek/openqa-scripts/README.md

-This script must be added to the crontab of a system where openQA-worker and openQA-client are installed, where once run it will determine the list of workers and check each workers' `autoinst-log.txt` for the date of the last logged message; if the worker's last logged message if greater than a given time, it will consider the job blocked, in which case it will send SIGTERM to the `os-autoinst` process associated to the job to terminate it, and restart the job.
+This script must be added to the crontab of a system where openQA-worker and openQA-client are installed, where once run it will determine the list of workers and check each workers' `autoinst-log.txt` for the date of the last logged message; if the worker's last logged message is greater than a given time, it will consider the job blocked, in which case it will send SIGTERM to the `os-autoinst` process associated to the job to terminate it, and restart the job.